 After two or three days, when the samples are fully dry, review your pancakes.
 Break them carefully feeling how they hold up under pressure.

 - Earth & Sand: Based on your soil test, you should have a good idea of how much sand and earth you’re going to to need.
-You’ll need to procur piles of each corresponsding to the proportions of your soil test.
+You’ll need to procure piles of each corresponding to the proportions of your soil test.

 - Soak your Earth: It is important to soak your earth before using it, especially if it contains large dry rocky clumps.
 This will greatly speed up the cob making process and result in a strong dried mortar.
 Prepare a pit, or raised pool lined with a tarp.
 For smallers you can use a large basin or oil drum.
 Fill 3/4 with your chosen earth.
 Fill the 4/5 with water.
 Cover to avoid rain spilling it over (and loosing the important sediments) and to prevent it being accessed by mosquitoes.

 5. Prepare your building site

 Once you’ve chosen the location for your construction, its time to setup your site, bring in your materials and plan the collaboration.

 Clear the space where you will be working of all hazards.
 Make sure that there is plenty of free space to work and move.
 Allocate a space for mixing the cob, for piling materials, and for tools.
 Make sure there are no hazards on the ground for when you get started.

 Use chalk, or stakes to set out the footprint of your build.
 Once this is done, you’ll want to give some thought to the pathways and flow of the collaboration.
 This is particularly important if you’re evolving dozens or hundreds of participants for a large build.
 Think about where to place your tools and materials for the different teams that will be working on different aspects of the construction.